stencila/stencila/examples/nodes/instruction-block/instruction-block.md

-An insert instruction with no assignee:
+An insert instruction with no prompt:

 ::: new a 4x10 table <

-An insert instruction with an assignee:
+An insert instruction with a prompt:

 ::: new @table top five highest mountains, with height in metres <

-An insert instruction with an assignee but a blank instruction
+An insert instruction with a prompt but a blank instruction

 ::: new @code-chunk  <

-An edit instruction (has content) with no assignee:
+An edit instruction (has content) with no prompt:

 ::: edit improve this paragraph >

 The paragraph to be improved.

-An edit instruction with an assignee:
+An edit instruction with a prompt:

 ::: edit @anne please improve this paragraph >

 Another paragraph to be improved.

-An insert instruction with an assignee and a suggestion:
+An insert instruction with a prompt and a suggestion:

 ::: new @code-chunk analyze data <